When you purchase through links in our articles we may earn a small commission. Read our affiliate disclosure.

 The benefit of having a motor on the front wheel, also means that there is power going to both wheels.
 You are putting power into the back wheel whilst pedalling and the small hub motor is giving you some help up front.

-The 250w produces a nice turn of power, when needed, and the performance isn’t bad at all for a cheap electric bike.
+The 250w produces a nice amount of power when needed, and the performance isn’t bad at all for a cheap electric bike.
 The only real issue you may have is a little front wheel spin when pulling away on a wet or muddy slope.

 With a total energy capacity of 209Wh (watt hours), you’re not going to be going on any epic long bike rides.
 This battery should be good for between 15-20 miles maximum.